sergiokopplin/indigo/_posts/2019-02-28-disentangling_a_latent_space.md

 In a follow up paper, Burgess *et. al.* investigate why this seems to work so well.
 They propose that we view $q(\mathbf{z} | \mathbf{x})$ as an [**information bottleneck**](https://arxiv.org/abs/physics/0004057).
-The basic idea here is that we want $\mathbf{z}$ to contain as much information as possible to improve performance on a task (like reconstructing the input), while discarding any information in $\mathbf{x}$ that isn't necessary to do well on the task.
+The basic idea here is that we want $\mathbf{z}$ to contain as much information as possible to improve performance on a task like reconstructing the input, while discarding any information in $\mathbf{x}$ that isn't necessary to do well on the task.

 If we take a look back at the VAE objective, we can convince ourselves that the KL divergence between the encoder $q(\mathbf{z} \vert \mathbf{x})$ and the prior $p(\mathbf{z})$ is actually an upper bound on how much information about $\mathbf{x}$ can pass through to $\mathbf{z}$ [^4].
 This "amount of information" is referred to in information theory as a [**channel capacity**](https://www.wikiwand.com/en/Channel_capacity).